dazuma/toys/toys/docs/guide.md

 All told, this boils down to the principle of using the best tool for the job.
 There will be times when you need to express file-based dependencies in some of your build tasks.
 Rake will continue to be your friend in those cases.
-However, for high level tasks such as "run my tests", "build my YARD documentation", or "release my gem", you may find Toys easier to use.
+However, for imperative tasks such as "run my tests", "build my YARD documentation", or "release my gem", you may find Toys easier to use.

 ### Using Toys to Invoke Rake Tasks